tanaikech/ToolsForMCPServer/README.md

 - v1.0.29 (September 15, 2025)

   1. The following 5 tools were added.
+These tools provide the information for building the request body of Google APIs.
     - explanation_analytics_data_properties_runReport
     - explanation_analytics_data_properties_runRealtimeReport
     - explanation_manage_google_sheets_using_sheets_api